Request a Demo

 1. Text Messaging

-1. Video conferencing as an option to meet with the study doctor
+2. Video conferencing as an option to meet with the study doctor

-1. Smartphone apps for study data collection and support services
+3. Smartphone apps for study data collection and support services

-mPulse Mobile leverages conversation AI and Natural Language Understanding (NLU) to send tailored text messages designed to engage and motivate patients over time.
-Our conversations are empathic, inclusive and multilingual to equitable health engagement, and incorporate behavioral science techniques to empower patients to act.
+To send tailored text messages designed to engage and motivate patients over time.
+Our conversations are empathic, inclusive, and multilingual for equitable health engagement and incorporate behavioral science techniques to empower patients to act.
 In addition to SMS, we offer IVR and email communication channels.
 By understanding your patient population, we can further enhance and tailor conversations to feel highly relevant and deliver the right support and information throughout the clinical trial.

-In the same perception and insights study conducted by CISCRP, clinical trial participants were asked, “If you were to participate in a clinical research study, how important are the following to your participation?”
-The top 5 areas participants ranked as most important:
+“If you were to participate in a clinical research study, how important are the following to your participation?”

 1. Being provided with supporting information on managing my health condition in general

-1. Being provided with supporting information on the clinical research study
+2. Being provided with supporting information on the clinical research study

-1. Being provided the opportunity to complete a satisfaction survey on your clinical research study experience to provide feedback
+3. Being provided the opportunity to complete a satisfaction survey on your clinical research study experience to provide feedback

-1. Supportive Services
+4. Supportive Services

-1. Availability of mobile applications
+5. Availability of mobile applications

-Providing an online destination for patients to access information about their condition and the study, connect with other patients, complete surveys and questionnaires, ask questions and receive additional support ticks all the boxes.
+Providing an online destination for patients to access information about their condition and the study, connect with other patients, complete surveys and questionnaires, ask questions, and receive additional support ticks all the boxes.

-mPulse Mobile curates white-labeled learning destinations customized to each patient.
-We partner with leading health organizations to curate cinematic health content designed to build self-efficacy.
-Content features a variety of expert-led videos, animations, polls, assessments and surveys, discussion boards, resources, and custom calls-to-action.
 Patients can complete daily diaries, learn more about their condition, and engage with the research team in a single destination.
 All data is captured on the back end and is available via a real-time dashboard with EDC integration options.
 Our learning destinations have an average 70-minute engagement time per patient per session and are proven to sustain engagement over time.

 mPulse can link patients directly to videos, polls, or diary logs within the learning destination to provide a seamless UX to education, support, and activities.
 In addition to learning destinations, mPulse offers short-form content that can be sent via email or SMS with customizable CTAs.